Self-Initiated Open World Learning for Autonomous AI Agents: Self-Initiated Open World Learning (SOL)

 In a real-life application, classification may not be the primary task.
 For example, in a self-driving car, object classification supports its primary performance task of driving.
-To drive safely, the car has to take some actions to respond to the new object, e.g., slowing down and avoiding the object.
-In order to know what actions to take, it must characterize the new object.
-Based on the characterization, appropriate actions are formulated.
-For example, if the novel object is a mobile object, the car may wait for the object to leave the road before driving.
-This response process may also involve learning.
+To drive safely, the car has to take some actions to adapt or respond to the new object, e.g., slowing down and avoiding the object.
+In order to know what actions to take, it must characterize the new object. {Based on the characterization, appropriate actions are formulated to accommodate or respond to the novel object.
+The response process may also involve learning.}

 \textbf{Definition (novelty and response)}: It is a pair $(c, r)$, where $c$ is the \textit{characterization of the novelty} and $r$ is the \textit{response} to the novelty, which is a plan of dynamically formulated actions based on the characterization of the novelty and the agent’s interactions with the novel item.
-If the system cannot characterize a novelty, it will take a \textit{default response}.
+If the system cannot characterize a novelty, it will take the \textit{default response}.
 In some situations, the agent does not know what to do.
 The response is \textit{Learn}, i.e., to learn the actions to take.

-\textbf{Definition (characterization of novelty)}: It is a description of the novelty, according to which the agent chooses a specific course of actions to respond to the novelty.
+\textbf{Definition (characterization of novelty)}: {It is a description of the novelty based on the agent's existing knowledge of the world.
+According to the description, the agent chooses a specific course of actions to respond to the novelty. }

-Characterization of novelty can be done at the different levels of detail, which may result in more or less precise responses.
-Based on ontology and attributes related to the performance task, the description can be defined based on the type of the object and the attribute of the object.
-For example, for self-driving cars, when sensing a novel object, the car can identify both movement of object and location of object relative to the direction of travel--on the road or off the road.
-Thus, some classification of movement and location in this case is needed to characterize novelty which, in turn, facilitates determination of the agent's responding action(s).
+Characterization of novelty can be done at different levels of detail, which may result in more or less precise responses.
+Based on the ontology and attributes related to the performance task, the description can be defined based on the \textit{type of the object} and the \textit{attribute of the object}.
+For example, for self-driving cars, when sensing a novel object, the car can identify both the movement of the object and the location of the object relative to the direction of travel--on the road or off the road.
+Thus, some classification of movement and location in this case is needed to characterize the novelty which, in turn, facilitates determination of the agent's responding action(s).
+For instance, if the novel object is a mobile object, the car may wait for the object to leave the road before driving.

+Another common characterization strategy is to \textit{compare the similarity }between the novel object and the existing known objects.
+For example, if it is believed that the novel object looks like a pig, then the agent may react like when it sees a pig on the road.

 In our greeting bot example, when it can characterize a novelty as a new guest, its response is to say "\textit{Hello, welcome to our hotel!
 What is your name, sir}?"
 If the bot has difficulty with object characterization, it can take a \textit{default action}, either `{do nothing}' or `{report to a hotel staff}.'
 The set of responses are specific to the application.
 For a self-driving car, the default response to a novel object is to slow down the car as soon as possible so that it will not hit the novel object.